ThoughtWorks-SEA/developer-training/docs/javascript/node-basics.md

 Node.js has a set of built-in modules which you can use without any further installation.
 You can also use third-party modules developed by others or write your own modules.

+## ECMAScript modules

+Quoted from this blog [ECMAScript Modules Are Now in Node.js v14: Why We Are So Excited About the News?](https://keenethics.com/blog/ecmascript-modules-nodejs-v14)

+> Once ECMAScript modules were introduced in JavaScript, the lives of all JS developers became much easier.
+Only Node.js developers were the exception to the rule — Node still had its own module system, Common JS.
+All these years, Node developers had to find their way around two module systems — Common JS in Node and ECMAScript in any other framework used on the project.
+To organize code in modules, developers had to use transpilers, such as Babel.
+Respectively, the number of development hours and the probability of compatibility errors increased.
+>
+> Node.js v14 offers full support of ECMAScript modules, and it is enabled by default.
+However, the interoperability between ECMAScript modules and CommonJS modules is still limited.

+For files to be treated as ECMAScript modules (support usage of `import` `export`), we could define `"type": "module"` in the nearest `package.json` file.

 ### Package management

 Node.js by default uses `npm`, short for Node Package Manager, for managing packages.